microsoft/SparseSC/docs/model-types.md

 such as memory utilization.

 In this scenario, for each treated unit we wish to create a synthetic unit composed only of untreated units.
 The units are divided into a training set consisting of just the control units, and a test set consisting of the treated units.
-Within the training set, *feature* data will consist of of unit attributes (covariates) and pre-intervention values from the outcome of interest.
-Likewise, **target** data consist of post-intervention values for the outcome of interest.
+Within the training set, *feature* data consist of anything known prior to a treatment or intervention, such as pre-intervention values from the outcome of interest as well as unit level attributes, sometimes called "covariatess".
+Likewise, **target** data consist of observations from the outcome of interest collected after the treatment or intervention is initiated.

 Cross-fold validation is done within the training set, holding out a single fold, identifying feature weights within the remaining folds, creating